Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

 ![Cash Out](../../Assets/Screenshots/POS/Sales/CashRegister/CashOut.png "[Cash Out]")

-The *Cash out* box is used, if you withdraw cash in the pay desk without a purchase being made.
+The *Cash out* box is used to withdraw sales-independent cash at the pay desk.
 In this case, you have to log that in the cash register.
 Note that this box is red to avoid confusion with the *Cash in* box.

 - *Description*
-    Enter a short description for the cash out.
+    Enter a short description for the cash out reason.

 - *Amount*
     Enter the cash amount of the cash out.